 COVAX hopes to deliver delayed AstraZeneca shots to Africa in June, July

-The COVAX vaccine-sharing scheme hopes to send millions of delayed doses of AstraZeneca's shots to Africa in June and July, but the deployment hinges on a Spanish manufacturing site securing regulatory approval, U.N. officials said on Friday. read more
+GENEVA (Reuters) - The COVAX vaccine-sharing scheme hopes to send millions of delayed doses of AstraZeneca’s shots to Africa in June and July, but the deployment hinges on a Spanish manufacturing site securing regulatory approval, U.N. officials said on Friday.

 “The second dose gap is a huge issue,” World Health Organization senior adviser Bruce Aylward told a virtual U.N. briefing.